sensu/sensu-docs/content/sensu-core/2.0/reference/silencing.md

 {{</ highlight >}}

 ### Silence a specific check on entities with a specific subscription
-Assume a check `mysql_status` which we wish to silence, running on Sensu entitys with the subscription `appserver`:
+Assume a check `mysql_status` which we wish to silence, running on Sensu entities with the subscription `appserver`:

 {{< highlight json >}}
 {
   "subscription": "appserver",